 If the calibration direction of the route was from right to left, the offset distance would have been calculated in the reverse direction (from left to right).
 In that case, the offset distance would have been shown as a negative number.

 - Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.

 - Click the Edit tab.

 - In the Edit Events group, click the Point Events button .

-The Add Point Events dialog box appears.
+The Add Point Events widget appears.

-If there are no editable point event layers, the dialog box is disabled.
+The widget is unavailable when there are no editable point event layers in the map.

 - Click the Event Layer drop-down arrow and choose an event layer to edit.